To understand mold is as simple as understanding life itself. Every single thing on the planet, including mold, needs some basic things to survive.

 The reason we can tell you that you have a lead problem is that the government has listed that at 30 ppb (parts per Billion) you are poisoned.
 Mold does not work like that because every person has a different reaction.
 This is the time to trust yourself.
 If you think something in your environment is affecting your quality of life, you should try to track it down and improve the conditions.
 If you feel as though something in your environment is affecting your health, you should feel empowered to uncover the problem and improve the conditions.

-We can do a variety of testing types:
+We use a variety of testing methods:

 Swab Test - This type of testing is to determine what type of mold is on a certain area and if a comparison is needed, we can take a sample in an area that is not affected and look for differences.